Trabajadores (newspaper): Electronic edition

-The paper employed a chief editor, three operators, two of them dedicated to the update in the morning, on alternate days, and the third from Tuesday to Friday afternoons, two editors who worked on alternate days and two correctors with equal labor system.
-Amounted to a total of eight people.
+The paper employed a chief editor and three operators, two of them dedicated to the update in the morning, on alternate days, and the third from Tuesday to Friday afternoons, two editors who worked on alternate days, and two correctors with equal labor system which amounted to a total of eight people.

-By then the digital edition already had an English version and a translator hired to translate texts themselves, primarily those published in print.
+By then, the digital edition already had an English version and a translator had been hired to translate the texts themselves, primarily those published in print.

 Latest changes

-The Trabajadores paper design changed in 2002, with the collaboration of Andro Perez Diz-time student at the Institute of Design (ISDI) with the aim of better organizing the content and special spaces.
+The Trabajadores paper design changed in 2002, with the collaboration of Andro Perez Diz, a student at the Institute of Design (ISDI), to better organize the content and special spaces.
 In 2003, changes were made to the sections and the information architecture.
-In June 2007, Trabajadores introduced the automated content management Plone and design totally changed.
+In June 2007, Trabajadores introduced automated content management Plone, and the design totally changed.
 This work was undertaken by engineers at the University of Information Science (UCI in Spanish).

-Under these conditions envisaged a team composed of a chief editor, two publishers and two editors working on alternate days, an interactive editor to attend forums and polls, a graphical editor responsible with the introduction of infographics, multimedia, galleries and Bulletin attention, and two managing partners dedicated to information needed for special work in coordination with the documentation center, work positioning and statistics, then one of them moved from job.
+Under these conditions envisaged a team composed of a chief editor, two publishers and two editors working on alternate days, an interactive editor to attend forums and polls, a graphical editor responsible for the introduction of infographics, multimedia, galleries and Bulletin attention, and two managing partners dedicated to information needed for special work in coordination with the documentation center, work positioning and statistics, then one of them moved from job.